ronnyml/snowplow-wiki/technical-documentation/1a-trackers/lua-tracker/Lua-Tracker.md

 <a name="unstruct-event" />
 ### 4.4 Track unstructured events with `trackUnstructEvent()`

-**Warning:** this feature is implemented in the Lua tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the Snowplow data pipeline.
-As a result, if you use this feature, you will log unstructured events to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
-(Adding this capability is on the roadmap.)

 Use `trackUnstructEvent()` to track a custom event which consists of a name and an unstructured set of properties.
 This is useful when: